GENL/matice/README.md

 #### Default values

 Matice uses your current app locale `app()->getLocale()` as the default locale when generating the translation object with the blade directive `@translations`.
-When generating with command line, it uses the one in your `config.app.locale`
+Same applies when generating with command line.

 When Matice does not find a key, it falls back to the default locale and search again.
 The fallback is the same you define in your `config.app.fallback_locale`.